zyh001/WindowsSpyBlocker/README.md

 ## About

 **WindowsSpyBlocker** :shield: is an application written in [Go](https://golang.org/) and delivered as a [single executable](https://github.com/crazy-max/WindowsSpyBlocker/releases/latest) to block spying and tracking on Windows systems :no_entry:.
-The initial approach of this application is to capture and analyze network traffic :vertical_traffic_light: based on a set of tools.<br />
+The initial approach of this application is to capture and analyze network traffic :vertical_traffic_light: based on a set of tools.
 It is open for everyone and if you want to contribute or need help, take a look at the [Wiki](../../wiki) :open_book:.

 ![](../../wiki/img/wsb-20170523.png)
 > Main window of WindowsSpyBlocker